digineo/zackup/README.md

 log_level:    enum      # one of DEBUG, INFO, WARN, ERROR, FATAL, PANIC (case insensitive)
 graylog:      addr      # if set, write logs to this GELF UDP endpoint

+# We require rsync and ssh commands to be in $PATH.
+Adjust these, if either
+# $PATH does not contain these, or your binaries are named differently.
+rsync_bin:    string
+ssh_bin:      string

 # daemon hold settings specific to the "zackup serve" command.
 daemon:
   # strftime format for scheduled backups